TVBRIDGE

 The 1980s anime news anchor of the broadcast room.
 Anchor-chan opens every transmission with the same line --- "tune in, the chains are talking" --- and signs off with the day's citation list.

 She does not give price calls.
 She does not shill.
 She reads the research, names the authors, links the repos and lets the audience draw their own conclusions.
-The static is real, the scanlines are real, the curiosity is real.

 Behind the cathode-ray glass is a small team of researchers and one very loud VHS tape deck.
 The format is intentionally analog.
 The information is intentionally rigorous.